Max Rady College of Medicine

 Sex and Gender Related Variables in the Repository

-In the Manitoba Population Research Data Repository, the variables labelled SEX and/or GENDER are available in many of the datasets.
+In the Manitoba Population Research Data Repository, the variables labelled either as SEX or GENDER (usually only one is present) are available in many of the datasets.
 These variables are often used interchangeably in our research and most values are recorded as either female or male, although some additional values are available in some datasets.

 The values recorded for female and male can be represented in different ways depending on the dataset being used.
 For example, females can be identified by the values: Female, F, or 2 and males can be identified by the values: Male, M or 1, depending on the dataset being used.